Calendar Icon White

 What is PCI DSS Masking?

-PCI DSS masking involves redacting portions of the Primary Account Number (PAN) when displayed, ensuring that unauthorized users cannot access full card details.
+PCI DSS masking involves redacting portions of the Primary Account Number (PAN) aka full credit card number when displayed, ensuring that unauthorized users cannot access full card details.
 This requirement is critical for preventing unauthorized data exposure in applications, reports, logs, and customer-facing interfaces.

 📸✨Key PCI DSS Masking Requirements